olku/CMB-for-Axeos-PBX/README.md

 * PBX IP (or hostname)
 * CMB context

+## How to display a phone number input field and 'call me'-button
+Enter the shortcode `cmb_form` anywhere in your pages.

 ## Caveats
 Make sure you have allowed the IP-address of your webserver in the firewall of your PBX, or the requests to the PBX will fail.